kuroducky/CZ3002Assignment2/README.md

 password: password1
 ```

-You will need to change the credentials defined in the connection string in [around line 20 of LoginDao.java file](src/main/java/LoginDao.java#L20).
+You will need to change the credentials defined in the connection string in [around line 5-8 of LoginDao.java file](src/main/java/LoginDao.java#L5-L8).

-This next step creates a database that we are going to use for validation in our simple Login page.
+This next step creates a database that we are going to use for validation in our simple LoginDetails page.

 After installation, in the same command prompt/terminal, run the following command:
 ```